derhasi/staging/README.md

 Now, you have got several branches in development (`123-story`, `124-event`, `125-contact`) you want to test on that staging environment.
 You can do that, one after another using _staging_.

-First, add your stage remote to your local repo: `git remote add stage https://stage.example.com/site.git
+First, add your stage remote to your local repo: `git remote add stage https://stage.example.com/site.git`.

-Now you can deploy the code to your stage from any arbitraty branch.
+Now you can deploy the code to your stage from any arbitrary branch.

 Let's start with the first: `staging stage master 123-story`.
 After that `git diff 123-story stage/master` would show no difference.